ealter/Elm-GUIs/paper/paper.md

 *Note to Max: A Haskell program with the IO monad can very well not have all of its input at the start of execution*

+*Note to Eliot: You want to take out that parenthesized phrase then?*

 A typical functional program (e.g. in Haskell) is *transformative*: all input is available at the start of execution, and after a hopefully finite amount of time the program terminates with some output.
 In contrast, Elm programs are